 I started scuba diving around four years ago and completed my Open Water in Koh Tao, Thailand, like many others.
 So far I have dived around Asia extensively in Thailand and Indonesia but also in the Philippines, Malaysia and Taiwan so this scuba diving packing list is advice meant for diving in tropical waters.
 For me, scuba diving is an addiction and the more I do it, the more I want to do.
 A few people have asked me about what to take diving, so I thought I’d make a useful scuba packing list of what I take on a dive boat.
-Below are useful items that I always use for diving and pack in my dry bag.
-Many of these useful dive items I wish I had known about in the beginning of my diving career!
+Below are diving essentials and useful items that I always check off my diving packing list.

 What to take on a dive boat:

 1. Gopro.
 There are many other similar video cameras for diving but the Gopro is still a popular, small and useful item for diving.
 It took me too long to get mine and I missed out on some great footage of diving with turtles in the Gili islands in Indonesia.

 Scuba Diving Tip: When learning to do your Open Water or Advanced qualification and doing other dive courses you are, generally speaking, not permitted to use cameras.
 Compare prices for GoPro HERO4 BLACK and Gopro Hero 5 on Amazon here.

 2. A red filter for the GoPro is a must for my diving holiday packing list.
 It took me a long time until I cottoned on to this as before I received my red filter (thanks Dad!) all my photos and videos were so blue or green and not showing the real beauty of the coral.
 You lose red colour the deeper you dive.
 See which red filter fits your underwater camera here.